oliviermarti/IPSLCM-Utilities/README.md

 git : https://github.com/oliviermarti/IPSLCM-Utilities

 ## ORCA\_Gallery.ipynb
-An eclectic demo of various plots with ORCA outputs.
+An eclectic demo of various plots with ORCA outputs, using nemo.py

 ## LMDZ\_Gallery.ipynb
-A demo of plots with LMDZ outputs.
+A demo of plots with LMDZ outputs, using lmdz.py

+## libIGCM\_utils.py
+A few utilities used by the following modules

 ## libIGCM\_sys.py
 Defines libIGCM directories, depending of the computer.